 - Extra Garlic Mushrooms.
 As written, these sautéed mushrooms are quite garlicky.
 That said, if you’d like to up the garlic factor further, feel free to add 1 to 2 additional cloves.
-Could even add a splash of lemon juice here!
+You could even add a splash of lemon juice here!

 - To Store.
 Refrigerate mushrooms in an airtight storage container for up to 5 days.

 - To Reheat.
-Rewarm leftovers in a skillet on the stovetop over medium-low heat or in the microwave.
-Make sure to keep it low, medium high heat will over cook them.
+Warm leftovers in a skillet on the stovetop over medium-low heat or in the microwave.
+Make sure to keep it low, medium high heat will overcook them.

 - To Freeze.
-Freeze mushrooms in an airtight freezer-safe storage container for up to 3 months.
+You can freeze sautéed mushrooms in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 If you have lots of leftovers and need to freeze your mushrooms, you can certainly do so.
 Frozen and thawed sautéed mushrooms make an excellent addition to casseroles (like Turkey Tetrazzini or Chicken Alfredo Bake), egg dishes (like Egg White Frittata and Egg Muffins), and soups (like Crockpot Lasagna Soup).

 How to Serve Sautéed Mushrooms